Japanese Traditions Behind Celebrating First Birthday

 The experience typically begins with selecting a bag (or backpack) for your one-year-old to carry the isshou mochi.
 Isshou mochi cakes typically include the birthday celebrant’s weight and name.

-You can also elect to purchase a cake in smaller pieces.
+You can also elect to purchase a rice cake in smaller pieces.
 Then, it’s time for the one-year-old to crawl or walk with the mochi on their back.
 As mentioned, falling in certain regions is good luck during this event.

 How to Eat Isshou Mochi